-Sourcing Journal: Automation Innovation Produces a T-Shirt Every 22 Seconds
+Sourcing Journal: Produce a T-Shirt Every 22 Seconds

 If companies can get automation right, manufacturing one T-shirt could take 22 seconds and cost 33 cents.